MatthewMariani/Greg-and-Matt-s-Chat-App/README.md

 If I edit it from here, this will update, right?

-We feed starving African children with our cloud-based blockchains
+We feed starving African children our cloud-based blockchains